etn-ccis/blui-react-native-component-library/README.md

 Version 6 of this library is a major update with several breaking changes.
 Most notably, the `IconClass` prop found in most components has been replaced by `icon` and supports more icon formats.

-Version 5.3.0 has been updated to include warning messages if you are using any deprecated props.
-We recommend upgrading to 5.3.0 and addressing these warnings before upgrading to version 6.
+Versions 5.3.x -> 5.4.x have been updated to include warning messages if you are using any deprecated props.
+We recommend upgrading to 5.4.x and addressing these warnings before upgrading to version 6.

-Version 6 also includes a new subset of [wrapper components](./components/src/themed) around various [React Native Paper](https://callstack.github.io/react-native-paper/index.html) components to simplify our theming mechanism.
-These components should be used in conjunction with version 6+ of [@pxblue/react-native-themes](https://www.npmjs.com/package/@pxblue/react-native-themes), which consolidates our blueDark and blueDarkAlt themes into a single theme for simplified usage.
+Version 6 also includes a new set of [wrappers](./components/src/themed) around a subset of [React Native Paper](https://callstack.github.io/react-native-paper/index.html) components to provide the correct styles.
 In order to get the correct appearance, you should use these themed wrapper components instead of the components directly from RNP.
+These wrapper components should be used in conjunction with version 6+ of [@pxblue/react-native-themes](https://www.npmjs.com/package/@pxblue/react-native-themes), which consolidated our blueDark and blueDarkAlt themes into a single theme for simpler usage.

 ## NOTES